Cypriot nationality law

-Cypriot nationality law details the conditions by which a person is a national of Cyprus.
-The primary law governing nationality regulations is the Republic of Cyprus Citizenship Law, 1967, which came into force on 28 July 1967.
+The primary law governing nationality of Cyprus is the Republic of Cyprus Citizenship Law, 1967, which came into force on 28 July 1967.
 Regulations apply to the entire island of Cyprus, which includes the Republic of Cyprus itself and Northern Cyprus, a breakaway region that is diplomatically recognised only by Turkey as the Turkish Republic of Northern Cyprus (TRNC).

 Cyprus is a member state of the European Union (EU) and all Cypriot nationals are EU citizens.
-They have automatic and permanent permission to live and work in any EU or European Free Trade Association (EFTA) country and may vote in elections to the European Parliament.
+They are entitled to free movement rights in EU and European Free Trade Association (EFTA) countries, and may vote in elections to the European Parliament.

 Individuals born to at least one Cypriot parent automatically acquire citizenship at birth only if neither parent is considered an illegal migrant.
 Birth in Cyprus by itself does not make a child eligible for citizenship.
 Foreign nationals may become Cypriot citizens by naturalisation after completing a residence requirement (normally seven years).

 Cyprus was previously a colony of the British Empire and local residents were British subjects.
-Although Cyprus gained independence in 1960 and Cypriot citizens no longer hold British nationality, they continue to have favoured status when residing in the United Kingdom; as Commonwealth citizens, they are eligible to vote in UK elections and serve in public office there.
+Although Cyprus gained independence in 1960 and Cypriot citizens no longer hold British nationality, they remain Commonwealth citizens under British law.
+When residing in the United Kingdom, Cypriot citizens are eligible to vote in UK elections and serve in public office there.

 History

 Colonial-era policies

 The island of Cyprus was conquered by the Ottoman Empire in 1570.
 Accordingly, Ottoman nationality law applied to the island.
 Cyprus was governed by the Ottomans for three centuries until it was leased to the British Empire in 1878.
 While the island remained under nominal Ottoman sovereignty, no authority on Cyprus existed to enforce Ottoman laws.
-Cypriot residents ostensibly remained Ottoman subjects but traveled using documents that labeled them as "natives of Cyprus" instead of Ottoman passports.
+Cypriot residents ostensibly remained Ottoman subjects but travelled using documents that labeled them as "natives of Cyprus" instead of Ottoman passports.

 Britain fully annexed the island at the start of the First World War in 1914 after Ottoman entry into the war in support of the Central Powers and British nationality law became applicable to the island, as was the case elsewhere in the British Empire.
 Cypriots and all other imperial citizens were British subjects; any person born in Cyprus, the United Kingdom, or anywhere else within Crown dominions was a natural-born British subject.

 Turkey formally relinquished all claims to Cyprus in the 1923 Treaty of Lausanne and the island became a Crown colony in 1925.
 Ottoman/Turkish subjects who were ordinarily resident in Cyprus on 5 November 1914 automatically became British subjects on that date.
 However, any such person had the right to choose Turkish nationality within two years of the treaty's enforcement, provided that they permanently departed Cyprus for Turkey within 12 months of that choice.
 While about 9,000 Turkish Cypriots elected to become Turkish nationals, most either did not leave or subsequently returned to Cyprus due to poor economic conditions in Anatolia.